-- a.
-Customer and Market Knowledge - (1) How do you identify customers, customer groups, and market segments?
-How do you determine which customers, customer groups, and market segments to pursue for current and future products and services?
-How do you include customers of competitors and other potential customers and markets in this determination? - (2) How do you use the voice of the CUSTOMER to determine KEY CUSTOMER requirements, needs, and changing expectations (including product and service features) and their relative importance to CUSTOMERS' purchasing or relationship decisions?
-How do your listening methods vary for different CUSTOMERS OR CUSTOMER groups, or market SEGMENTS?
-How do you use relevant information and feedback from current and former CUSTOMERS, including marketing and sales information, CUSTOMER loyalty and retention data, CUSTOMER referrals, win/loss ANALYSIS, and complaint data for PURPOSES of planning products and services, marketing, making WORK SYSTEM and WORK PROCESS improvements, and developing new business opportunities? - (3) How do you use voice-of-the-customer information and feedback to become more customer-focused, to better satisfy customer needs and desires, and to identify opportunities for INNOVATION? - (4) How do you keep your CUSTOMER and market listening and LEARNING methods current with business needs and directions, including changes in your marketplace?
+a.
+Customer and Market Knowledge

+- (1) How do you identify CUSTOMERS, CUSTOMER groups, and market SEGMENTS?
+How do you determine which CUSTOMERS, CUSTOMER groups, and market SEGMENTS to pursue for current and future products and services?
+How do you include CUSTOMERS of competitors and other potential CUSTOMERS and markets in this determination? - (2) How do you use the voice of the customer to determine key customer requirements, needs, and changing expectations (including product and service features) and their relative importance to customers' purchasing or relationship decisions?
+How do your listening methods vary for different customers, customer groups, or market segments?
+How do you use relevant information and feedback from current and former customers, including marketing and sales information, customer loyalty and retention data, customer referrals, win/loss analysis, and complaint data for purposes of planning products and services, marketing, making work system and work process improvements, and developing new business opportunities? - (3) How do you use voice-of-the-customer information and feedback to become more customer-focused, to better satisfy customer needs and desires, and to identify opportunities for INNOVATION? - (4) How do you keep your CUSTOMER and market listening and LEARNING methods current with business needs and directions, including changes in your marketplace?

 N1.
-Your responses to this Item should include the customer groups and market segments identified in P.1h(2).
+Your responses to this Item should include the customer groups and market segments identified in P.1b(2).

 N2.
-If your products and services are sold or delivered to end-use customers via other businesses or organisations (e.g., those that are part of your "value chain" such as retail stores or dealers, or local distributors), customer groups (3.1a[1]) should include both the end-users and these intermediate organisations.
+If your products and services are sold or delivered to end-use customers via other businesses or organizations (e.g., those that are part of your "value chain," such as retail stores, dealers, or local distributors), customer groups (3.1a[1]) should include both the end users and these intermediate organizations.